zadarastorage/zadara-operator/README.md

 Zadara Operator provides:
 * Zadara CSI driver automatic installation and management
-* Automatic K8s application discovery
+* Automatic K8s application discovery.
 * Application protection using an intelligent and efficient snapshots mechanism.
-* Custom snapshots scheduling for application protection
+* Custom snapshots scheduling for application protection.
-* Instant application clone
+* Instant application clone.
-* CLI for centralized management for Zadara's K8s assets
+* CLI for centralized management for Zadara's K8s assets.
+* Migrate application from one cluster to another.

 ### About Zadara